the-grid/finitedomain/docs/dsl.docs.md

 distinct(A B C D)
 ```

-This constraints generates an factorial number of constraints (`n!`) because it has to do an neq between every unique argument.
+This constraints generates an factorial number of constraints (`(n-1)!`) because it has to do an neq between every unique argument.

 ```
 distinct(A B C D)